smurf11k/tree-view-web/README.md

 Designed to run well even on older or low-powered machines.

-## 📄 License

-**Custom License – Personal & Educational Use Only**

-**Copyright © 2026**

-Permission is granted to use this software for:

-- Personal projects
-- Educational purposes
-- Learning, experimentation, and reference

-The following are **not permitted** without explicit written permission from the author:

-- Redistribution (free or paid)
-- Commercial use
-- Repackaging or reselling
-- Hosting modified or unmodified versions as a public service
-- Including this project in other distributed software

-This software is provided **“as is”**, without warranty of any kind.

-If you want to use this project beyond personal or educational purposes, please contact the author.

 ## ⭐ Notes

 This project was built with a strong focus on: